oppressionslayer/PyNFSFactorizationWrapper/README.md

 """ To use this library, use:
     from sfactorint import p2ecm

-    To build ecm, from the primality test directory, simply do cd calculators
+    To build ecm, from the PyNFSFactorizationWrapper test directory, simply do cd calculators
     make
     cd ..